TerryJey/sei/README.txt

 == Frequently Asked Questions ==

-= Is the popup shown for logged in users?  =
+= Is the popup shown to logged in users?  =

 No, the popup is only shown to guest users.

 = Does exit intent detection work on mobile devices? =

 No, exit intent mode will only work on desktop browsers.
 If majority of your site traffic is from mobile devices, use timed delay mode.

+= Will the plugin slow down my site? =

+No, the plugin loads its' resources in an an optimal way that does not impact page load times.

 == Screenshots ==